 The common thread running through all of these locations is that they will hold bait, and in turn, False Albacore.
-But keep in mind these fish move quite a bit.
+Keep in mind these fish move quite a bit.
 The most consistent spot on this list has to be Montauk Lighthouse.
 This has been the epicenter of the Albie action for years and the rip that forms right off the lighthouse is renowned for giant schools of busting fish.
-These schools can at times be 50 yards long and contain thousands of fish.
-It seems that the triangle from Orient Point up to Point Judith, and back down to Montauk (including Block Island and Fisher’s Island) is where most of the action is.
+These schools can at times be 50 yards long and contain hundreds of fish.
+It seems that the triangle from Orient Point up to Point Judith, and back down to Montauk (including Block Island and Fishers Island) is where most of the action is.
 Now, that is not to say it is not good on the Eastern side of Long Island or in the Western Sound.
-It can very good in these areas as well.
-But in our experience the triangle tends to have more fish that are concentrated in larger schools.
+It can very good in these areas as well, but in our experience the triangle tends to have more fish that are concentrated in larger schools.
 This makes them much more accommodating to fly anglers.
 The Eastern Long Island Sound (including Groton, Niantic, Mystic and Horton Point) is also a good area to fish on the fly.
-If you Google Map all of these areas you can get a feel for the general area that I am talking about.
+If you look up all these areas on Google Maps you can get a feel for the general area that I am talking about.

-As far as gear is concerned, there are few things you will really want to have to maximize your success on the water.
+As far as gear is concerned, there are few things you need to maximize your success on the water.
 Your fly rod is the most critical component to this whole equation.
-A faster action 9 or 10wt is imperative.
+A faster action 9 or 10 wt is imperative.
 Often the Albies pop up and disappear very quickly.
 They can be up and down like that all day.
 It is not uncommon for you to only have one shot at the school at a time.
 They also have a tendency to move away from boats immediately.
 That means you will often have to get off one quick and accurate cast before the fish go down.
-So a rod that can shoot far and quickly is a must.
-In the Fall we generally have a bit more wind and with these longer shots, an 8wt is just too light (sure, it will work if there is no wind but an 8wt is also a tad light in terms of fighting the fish).
+A rod that can shoot far and quickly is a must.
+In the Fall we generally have a bit more wind and with these longer shots, an 8 wt is just too light (sure, it will work if there is no wind, but an 8 wt is also a tad light in terms of fighting the fish).
 Albies will fight like any other tuna, and have a tendency to go deep and circle.
-Having good lifting power is very important so you will be able to get these fish in much faster with a 9 and even quicker with a 10wt.
+Having good lifting power is very important, so you will be able to get these fish in much faster with a 9 and even quicker with a 10 wt.

 A heavier rod will also allow you to pick up more line faster, especially if we are using any type of sinking line.
-And this will enable you to get in another shot if the fish stay up.
-And if you are worried about being a bit overpowered, rest assured that even the average 5 pound Albie will keep a deep bend in that rod the entire fight.
-And lastly, there is the conservation angle here as well, in that Anglers fishing 8wts will often burn the fish up and kill them.
+This will enable you to get in another shot if the fish stay up.
+If you are worried about being a bit overpowered, rest assured that even the average 5 pound Albie will keep a deep bend in that rod the entire fight.
+And lastly, there is the conservation angle here as well, in that Anglers fishing 8 wts will often burn the fish up and kill them.
 Since these fish are being released anyway using a heavier rod will increase the odds of survival.
-So if you had to choose one, we would generally recommend a 10wt.
+So if you had to choose one, we would generally recommend a 10 wt.

-Having the appropriate size reel for a 9 or 10wt line and plenty of backing seems obvious.
-But I’ve seen plenty of guys with like 50 yards of backing and 10wt lines on 8wt reels trying to get in on the Albie fishing with their Schoolie Striper setup.
+Having the appropriate size reel for a 9 or 10 wt line and plenty of backing seems obvious, but I’ve seen plenty of guys with like 50 yards of backing and 10 wt lines on 8 wt reels trying to get in on the Albie fishing with their Schoolie Striper setup.
 Have the right sized reel with at least 150 yards of backing.
 There is the possibility that a big False Albacore could spool you on reel with 50 yards of backing.
 Their first initial run is no joke and the second run can be just as long, sometimes longer.
 So, have enough backing and make sure all your backing knots are perfect.
 Double check everything before your trip.
 These fish are unforgiving and all connections in your system will be tested.
-As far as brands of reels, we have our favorites but really all you need is something with a smooth drag, and one with minimal risk of accumulated wear and tear costing you an Albie.
+As far as brands of reels, we have our favorites, but really all you need is something with a smooth drag and with minimal risk of accumulated wear and tear costing you an Albie.
 If you are fishing from shore then your reel will take more abuse from the elements and a sealed reel is much more beneficial in the long run.
 If you are lucky enough to be fishing from a boat then a sealed reel is not critical as long as you consistently keep up with maintenance and rinsing.
 We are often using light tippet for these fish so your reel doesn’t need 30 pounds of pressure.
 It just has to be silky smooth.
 That will protect your light tippet and prevent break offs.

 Terminal tackle is about as simple as it can get.
-A 16lb, 7 foot, mono/nylon leader with 2 or 3 feet of 16 Fluorocarbon tippet is all you need.
+A 16 lb, 7 foot, mono/nylon leader with 2 or 3 feet of 16 Fluorocarbon tippet is all you need.
 That is the perfect leader for early morning, late afternoon, or cloudy situations.
 In lower light conditions the fish are much less leader shy.
 They also seem to be less selective, eating a wider variety of flies.
-You can get away with much more when you have lower light and Bigger flies, brighter flies, heavier tippet and even shorter leaders are all acceptable.
+You can get away with much more when you have lower light and bigger flies, brighter flies, heavier tippet, and even shorter leaders are all acceptable.
 As the sun comes up however, the fish become much more selective so by 10 or 11am you should consider going with lighter tippet and smaller flies.
-We recommend dropping down to 14, or 12lb test by 11am and then to 10lb from 12pm to 4pm.
-Some days when there are tons of fish or if they are on larger bait like Peanut Bunker you can stay with 16lb.
-But if they are on Bay Anchovies and it is a sunny day, its advantageous to use lighter tippet.
+We recommend dropping down to 14 or 12 lb test by 11am and then to 10 lb from 12pm to 4pm.
+Some days when there are tons of fish or if they are on larger bait like Peanut Bunker you can stay with 16 lb.
+But if they are on Bay Anchovies and it is a sunny day, it is advantageous to use lighter tippet.
 False Albacore have very good eyesight and during the middle of the day they can get extremely leader shy.
 However, there is a fine line between dropping down and being able to fight the fish ethically.
-A generally accepted rule is no lighter than 10lb tippet.
-Below 10lb you run the risk of killing a fish by fighting it for a prolonged period of time.
-Really all it takes is 15 minutes.
-Any longer than that and the fish will probably die.
+A generally accepted rule is no lighter than 10 lb tippet.
+Below 10 lb you run the risk of killing a fish by fighting it for a prolonged period of time.
+Really all it takes is 15 minutes - any longer than that and the fish will probably die.
 Especially if you are taking photos or the fish is bleeding.
-So, we personally draw the line at 10lb and are often reluctant to go that light if bigger fish are around.
+So, we personally draw the line at 10 lb and are often reluctant to go that light if bigger fish are around.

-There might be a million False Albacore flies out there.
-Maybe more.
-There are certainly millions of combinations of different colors, patterns and sizes to choose from.
+There might be a million False Albacore flies out there - maybe even more.
+There are certainly millions of combinations of different colors, patterns, and sizes to choose from.
 But when you boil it down, there are two schools of thought: Match the Hatch vs. Attractors.
 The fly fishing community is basically split down the middle on this.
 Some anglers tie hyper-realistic, perfectly executed microbait patterns that looks more like a piece of taxidermy than it does a fly.
-Others go the opposite direction completely and use all sorts of colors, flash and materials on larger flies that are not even close to what the fish are actually feeding on.
-Both approaches have merit.
-And both styles catch plenty of fish.
+Others go the opposite direction completely and use all sorts of colors, flash, and materials on larger flies that are not even close to what the fish are actually feeding on.
+Both approaches have merit and both styles catch plenty of fish.
 So where do you start?
 First off, you need to know what the fish are feeding on that particular day.
-And for most of the season it is one of three forage fish.
-Bay Anchovies, Sandeels, or Peanut Bunker.
-Sure there are exceptions in certain areas, such as Silversides or squid, but for the most part you can safely assume that it is one of the former.
+And for most of the season it is one of three forage fish - Bay Anchovies, Sandeels, or Peanut Bunker.
+Sure there are exceptions in certain areas, such as Silversides or squid, but for the most part you can safely assume that it is one of the three.
 So having patterns that resemble these three baitfish is key.

 Now in terms of choosing realistic or attractor flies, what has been successful for us has been using a combination of both.
 Having a bunch of flies, some realistic and others attractors, will give you options.
 We’ve found that in the morning, evening, on darker days, during cloudy conditions, or when it is a bit choppy, fish will whack larger and brighter flies.
 On sunny days, when it’s really calm, and when the sun is high, the opposite tends to hold true.
 Fish can get really picky when it is bright and will want that hyper-realistic microbait fly.
 So, having a little bit of everything can’t hurt.
 It seems like everyone has their favorite fly and here are some of ours that are readily available at most shops.